launchfort/flock/README.md

-  -r, --require   Module ID of a module to require before migrating -l, --list      Display list of migrations to pick from -h, --help  output usage information
+  -r, --require   Module ID of a module to require before migrating -l, --list      Display list of migrations to pick from -c,--config               The config file to load (default .flockrc.json) -h, --help  output usage information
 ```